Greenland Patrol: Background

 Earth's atmospheric circulation pattern requires westerly meteorological observations for prediction of weather conditions to the east.
 Weather observation stations in Greenland improved the accuracy of weather forecasting for the Atlantic Ocean and northern Europe for tactical advantage in the Battle of the Atlantic and European theatre of World War II.
 Greenland had been part of the Danish colonial empire since 1814.
 Greenland appeared relatively unprotected following German occupation of Denmark on 9 April 1940.
 The Allies of World War II became concerned about the possibility of Axis military bases on Greenland.
 The cryolite mine at Ivittuut was a strategically important source of flux for electrolysis of aluminum ores by the Hall–Héroult process for aircraft production.

 United States Coast Guard personnel had acquired extensive experience in the waters around Greenland as part of their International Ice Patrol duties since 1915.
 Following negotiations with the Danish Minister to Washington, the United States opened a consulate at Nuuk; and the USCGC Comanche transported the first American Consul to Ivittuut in May 1940.
 The United States then agreed to sell armaments to Greenland; and fourteen Coast Guardsmen were discharged to act as civilian armed guards protecting the cryolite mine with a 3 in gun offloaded from the USCGC Campbell.
 USCGC Duane conducted an air survey of Greenland's west coast in August 1940, while USCGC Northland cruised along Greenland's east coast searching for evidence of European military activity and compiling information for publication of a Greenland Pilot.
 Northland discovered three weather reporting stations being operated by Norwegians reporting conditions to Germany.
 The United States State Department reported the situation to British authorities who dispatched a Norwegian gunboat to arrest the Norwegians and close the weather stations.
 On 17 March 1941 USCGC Cayuga sailed from Boston with the South Greenland Survey Expedition to locate and recommend sites for airfields, seaplane bases, radio stations, meteorological stations, and aids to navigation.
-Northland relieved Cuyuga on 17 May 1941 to continue the survey expedition after Cuyuga was turned over to the Royal Navy as HMS Totland.
+Northland relieved Cayuga on 17 May 1941 to continue the survey expedition after Cayuga was turned over to the Royal Navy as HMS Totland.

 The United States occupied Greenland on 9 April 1941 under the expansive doctrine adopted at the Havana Conference (1940).
 As the survey results became available, construction began on a radio and aerological station on Akia Island and airfields at Narsarsuaq and at Kipisako near Ivittuut.
 Narsarsuaq Air Base was code-named Bluie West 1 (or BW1), and became the major Allied airfield in Greenland.
 Thousands of planes stopped there to refuel en route to England.

 In the autumn of 1942, Germany implemented Operation Notch transporting a weather party to eastern Greenland aboard the weather ship Hermann.
 The ship remained icebound while the weather party radioed weather observations hoping they would not be found in the darkness of polar winter.
 Similar weather station Operations Viola and Edelweiss were supported by the weather ships Coburg in the autumn of 1943, and Kehdingen in the autumn of 1944.